Assessment

 The id (aaaaaaaa-1111-2222-3333-bbbbbbbbbbbbb) provided does not exist or is not accessible.
 Please check the API documentation in https://developers.pageuppeople.com/Api/Recruitment/Assessment or verify your credentials with PageUp Support.

-This error can occur when an incorrect access token is used.
+This error can occur when an incorrect access token is used, which can be explained by one of these 3 scenarios:

 Sample Error Scenario 1

-An assessment provider is integrated with client A and client B. When an assessment order webhook from client B is received, the access token is generated using client A's credentials.
+An assessment provider is integrated with client A and client B. When an assessment order webhook from client B is received, the access token was generated using client A's credentials.

 Sample Error Scenario 2

 An assessment provider is integrated with client A who has a Live and UAT environment.
-When an assessment order webhook from the Live environment is received, the access token is generated using the UAT credentials.
+However, when the webhook from the Live environment was received, the credentials for the UAT environment were used instead.
+This will not work as credentials are specific to each environment.

-Please make sure to use an access token generated from the matching client and environment credentials as highlighted in the Retrieving Access Tokens section.
+Please make sure to use an access token generated from the matching client and environment credentials as highlighted in the Retrieving and Using Access Tokens section.